adilovesgh/ase_cybertutor/README.md

 * Login: we implemented a log-in feature that requires the user to log in to his or her account conventionally via username and password.
 Using `bcrypt`, we have server-side encrypted passwords for validation.
 Account info pages are login-protected, and unauthorized attempts at access will result in a redirect.
 Validation of account details includes checking for valid emails, preventing duplicate account information, and requiring a password with 5 or more characters.

 * Tutoring Session Approval/Rejection: the tutor is able to manage session requests from potential students.
 We impose the restriction that students cannot automatically sign up for sessions.
 Before approving a session,a check is done to make sure that the tutor or the student does not have overlapping sessions.
-All of the times on the website are in UTC (4 hours ahead of Eastern Time).
+All of the times on the website are in UTC, 5 hours ahead of Eastern Time (4 during daylight saving).
 Please keep this in mind when requesting a new session or looking at the the session schedule.

 * Reviewer: reviewers have special permissions to manage tutor eligibility.
 In other words, website users who wish to be tutors for a specific subject must wait to acquire approval from a reviewer prior to tutorship being granted.
 Reviewers are normal users who are given the reviewer status by the admins.
 A reviewer cannot approve his or her own tutor requests.